MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens: Experiments

-\begin{itemize} \item \textbf{Fine-tuned Unimodal Generation Model}: To facilitate fair comparisons in both image and text generation, we fine-tuned two separate models, Stable Diffusion 2.1 and MiniGPT-4, utilizing the VIST dataset.
-Within the Stable Diffusion 2.1 model, the U-Net parameters were unfrozen.
-For MiniGPT-4's LLM part, LoRA parameters were fine-tuned. \item \textbf{GILL}~\citep{koh2023generating}\footnote{To ensure fair comparisons, given the variations in the valid data within the CC3M dataset and the original use of Stable Diffusion 1.5 in GILL, we made adjustments.
-Specifically, we switched their text-to-image generation model to Stable Diffusion 2.1 and retrained it on our specific CC3M data, following the guidelines in their official implementation. (\url{https://github.com/kohjingyu/gill})}: GILL is a recent innovation that allows the LLM to generate vokens using a pre-trained text-to-image generation model for single-image generation.
-Unlike our method, which employs conditional generation loss guidance, GILL minimizes the Mean Squared Error (MSE) loss between the text-to-image text encoding feature and voken features, similar to \( L_{CAP}\) in our approach.
-Since their method requests image descriptions for training, we compare with it just on the unimodal alignment stage. \item \textbf{Divter}~\citep{sun2021multimodal}: Divter is a state-of-the-art conversational agent developed for multimodal dialogue contexts.
+For a comprehensive evaluation of our performance in multimodal generation, we conducted comparative analyses with several prominent baseline models: the Fine-tuned Unimodal Generation Models, Two-stage Baseline, GILL~\footnote{Given the variations in the valid data within the CC3M dataset, we made adjustments to ensure fair comparisons.
+Specifically, we retrained it on our specific CC3M data, following the guidelines in their official implementation (\url{https://github.com/kohjingyu/gill}).}~\cite{koh2023generating}, and Divter~\citep{sun2021multimodal}: \begin{itemize} \item \textbf{Fine-tuned Unimodal Generation Models}: To facilitate fair comparisons in both image and text generation, we fine-tuned two separate models, Stable Diffusion 2.1 and MiniGPT-4~\cite{zhu2023minigpt}, utilizing the VIST dataset.
+Within the Stable Diffusion 2.1~\cite{rombach2021highresolution} model, the U-Net parameters were fine-tuned.
+For MiniGPT-4's LLM part, LoRA parameters were fine-tuned. \item \textbf{Two-stage Baseline}: A common approach in multimodal generation involves first employing Large Language Models (LLMs) to create image captions, which are then fed into text-to-image models for image generation~\cite{wu2023visual}.
+We create such a two-stage baseline for comparison with our end-to-end method by fine-tuning MiniGPT-4 for caption generation and Stable Diffusion 2.1 for text-to-image generation.
+Given the absence of image descriptions in the VIST dataset, we incorporate a SOTA image captioning model, InstructBLIP-13B~\cite{instructblip}, to generate synthetic captions for supervision. \item \textbf{GILL}: GILL is a recent innovation that allows the LLM to generate vokens using a pre-trained text-to-image generation model for single-image generation, where GILL minimizes the Mean Squared Error (MSE) loss between the text-to-image text encoding feature and voken features, similar to \( L_{CAP}\) in our approach.
+For fine-tuning on multimodal datasets, since GILL requires image captions for training, we use Descriptions of Images-in-Isolation (DII)~\cite{huang2016visual} in the VIST fine-tuning and generate captions for MMDialog fine-tuning.
+Contrarily, \modelname does not related on all caption data during multimodal generation fine-tuning. \item \textbf{Divter}~\citep{sun2021multimodal}: Divter is a state-of-the-art conversational agent developed for multimodal dialogue contexts.
 It introduces a customized transformer structure for generating multimodal responses.
-Divter's methodology includes pretraining on a vast corpus of text-only dialogues and text-image pairs, followed by finetuning on a selected set of multimodal response data.
+Divter's methodology includes pretraining on a vast corpus of text-only dialogues and text-image pairs, followed by fine-tuning on a selected set of multimodal response data.
 The MMDialog dataset regards Divter's method as the baseline. \end{itemize}

-\paragraph{Metrics}
+\subsubsection{Metrics~}